Update for 2019: How Dry Does the Deck Need to be After Cleaning it to Apply the Stain?

 The first step in deck restoration and/or maintenance is to clean and prep the wood.
-This is the key to a longer lasting finish.
+This is the key to a long-lasting finish.
 Properly prepped wood will allow the deck stain to penetrate and perform to its full potential.
 So how dry does the deck need to be after cleaning it to apply the stain?
-Well that can be measured in several ways.
+Well, that can be measured in several ways.

 One way to measure if the deck is dry enough for staining is by using a moisture meter.
 A moisture meter measures the amount of moisture in the wood.
 There are one to two probes on the meter that stick into the wood to give you a reading.
 If using this method, be sure to check the moisture level in several spots.
 For example, the decking floor may be much dryer from the sun beating on it than one of the spindles hidden in the shade.
 With a moisture meter, you are looking for a reading between 12-15% or less.
 If you are getting higher readings then the deck needs to air dry some more before applying the stain.